Certified Scrum Trainer®

 • Adapting the sequence, content or flow of the course as needed, based on audience assessment.

-• 3A: A CST is an engaged international and national ambassador of Scrum Alliance, Scrum, and agile practices.
-This is evidenced by the visible contribution of unique ideas to the Agile community, and at least three different Guides leadership actions (of the following) within a two-year period:
+• 3A: A CST is an actively engaged ambassador of Scrum Alliance, Scrum, and agile practices.
+This is evidenced by at least three different visible contributions of leadership within a two-year period.
+For example:

-• Attend a conference, workshop, or other course on facilitation techniques, instructional design, technology, education, or other related professional development.
+• Actively participate in a conference, workshop, or other course on facilitation techniques, instructional design, technology, education, or other related professional development.

 • Collaborate with others on the development of new course design, instructional format, assessment activity, or other educational practice.

-• Co-train or mentor another agile or Scrum practitioner.
+• Co-instruct or mentor with another agile or Scrum practitioner.

 • Establish and execute an individual or self-directed learning program involving personal research and study.